How Strong Is Polycarbonate?

 Tensile strength is a measurement of how well a material can resist breaking under tension.
 Polycarbonate typically has a tensile strength of between 55–75 MPa (force per unit area).
 With regards to tensile strength, another plastic alternative such as acrylic is roughly 4-8x stronger than glass, whereas polycarbonate is up to 200x stronger.

 What are the Different Kinds of Polycarbonate Roofing Sheets?

-Multiwall polycarbonate sheets are more frequently used than solid sheets.
+Multiwall polycarbonate is more frequently used than solid sheets.
 They’re often applied to structures such as conservatories and lean-tos.
 Their thick, multi-layered structure makes them fantastic thermal insulation.
 It’s for this reason that many homeowners choose to incorporate multiwall polycarbonate into buildings that see year-round use.
 This kind of polycarbonate also tends to be much lighter.

 The various layers in multiwall also make it much more resistant to impact.
-The entire structure of these products is built so that each layer takes a certain amount of pressure, dispersing the impact throughout to prevent any single area or layer absorbing the entire force.
+The entire structure of these products is built so that each layer takes a certain amount of pressure, dispersing the impact throughout to prevent any single area or layer from absorbing the entire force.